Business structure types: limited company vs sole trader vs partnership

 Contractors - your own company, or an umbrella company?

-If you are a contractor, you will most likely want to set up a limited company of one person, or else join an umbrella company.
+Contractors often set up a limited company of one person, or work through an umbrella company.

 Sole trader contractors are rare, as clients and agencies face the issue of whether or not the contractor counts as an employee for legal purposes.